TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/lora-cloud/das.md

 ### Assisted GNSS Scans

-{{< info >}} To learn how to perform GNSS assisted scans with LoRa Edge LR1110 device, follow [this guide](https://lora-developers.semtech.com/learning-center/hands-on-labs/build-end-to-end-solution-using-lorawan-and-loraedge/find-the-location-of-your-tracking-device/#configure-and-run-an-assisted-gnss-scan-and-send-results). {{</ info >}}
+{{< note >}} To learn how to perform GNSS assisted scans with LoRa Edge LR1110 device, follow [this guide](https://lora-developers.semtech.com/learning-center/hands-on-labs/build-end-to-end-solution-using-lorawan-and-loraedge/find-the-location-of-your-tracking-device/#configure-and-run-an-assisted-gnss-scan-and-send-results). {{</ note >}}

 {{< note >}} Keep in mind that in order to perform an assisted GNSS scan, you have to provide the approximate location coordinates to the LoRa Edge LR1110 device. {{</ note >}}